Residential Permits

 To submit a request for an exception, complete the application and submit during the application window.
 Applications will only be accepted during the application window.
 Applications submitted with an email other than a Cal Poly email will not be reviewed.

 There are few reasons that students would receive an exception automatically.
-Exceptions will be granted for active military status and an approved accommodation for personal medical needs.
+Exceptions will be granted for active military status and those students that possess and ADA vehicle placard or license plate.

-All other reasons require justification, will be reviewed by committee and considered on a case by case basis:
+All other reasons require documentation and justification.
+All requests will be reviewed by committee and considered on a case by case basis: